Prof-ThiagoOliveira/blog/content/authors/admin/_index.md

 Dr. Thiago de Paula Oliveira was a Researcher Biostatistician at Insight Centre for Data Analytics working in partnership with Orreco and NUI Galway in the development of statistical methods applied to athlete performance.
-He develops statistical methods in longitudinal concordance correlation, multilevel model (hierarchical model), generalized linear mixed-effects model, experimental design, longitudinal data.
+He developed statistical methods in longitudinal concordance correlation, multilevel model (hierarchical model), generalized linear mixed-effects model, experimental design, longitudinal data.
 Moreover, he is an enthusiast of use of Shiny apps to create interactive data visualization.